Contains the active ingredient lansoprazole

 fructose intolerance, glucose galactose malabsorption or sucrose-isomaltase insufficiency.

-4.You are currently breastfeeding or you plan to breast-feed.
-Do not take this medicine whilst breastfeeding until you and your
+Do not take lansoprazole whilst breastfeeding until you and your doctor have discussed

-Some medicines may interact with lansoprazole.
+Some medicines and lansoprazole may interfere with each other.
 These include:

 theophylline, used to treat asthma